veit/pyviz-tutorial/docs/matplotlib/cartopy/install.rst

-Cartopy-Installation
+Cartopy installation
 ====================

 .. tab:: Spack

-   Mit :doc:`python4datascience:productive/envs/spack/index` könnt ihr Cartopy in eurem Kernel bereitstellen, :abbr:`z.B. (zum Beispiel)` mit:
+   With :doc:`python4datascience:productive/envs/spack/index` you can deploy Cartopy in your kernel, for example with:

    .. code-block:: console

        $ spack env activate python-311
        $ spack install py-cartopy~epsg~ows~plotting

-   Dies installiert Cartopy mit Unterstützung von:
+   This installs Cartopy with the support of:

    * `epsg <https://epsg.io>`_
    * `Open Geospatial Consortium (OGC) <https://www.ogc.org>`_
-   * Plot-Funktionalität
+   * Plot functionality

-   Zusätzlich werden folgende Pakete mitinstalliert:
+   The following packages are also installed:

    * `gdal <https://gdal.org/>`_
    * :doc:`/matplotlib/index`